howdyAnkit/alphaVantage/README.md

 # STEPS TO RUN THE PROGRAM
-1) NPM INSTALL (Installs all the neccessary Packages)
+1) npm install (Installs all the neccessary Packages)
-2) nodemon app.js
+2) nodemon app.js (Note:- lite-server won't work)

 # alphaVantage-